 contact: colinjmarshall at gmail

-- Los Angeles: A City that Outgrew its Masterplan, essays from A Los Angeles Primer
+- Los Angeles: A City that Outgrew its Masterplan, essays from A Los Angeles Primer, the Korea in California and the California in Korea

 - Seattle: South Lake Union, the Downtown Amazon Built

-- Las Vegas: Downtown and the Downtown Project
+- Las Vegas: Downtown and the Downtown Project, the urban planning of the Strip

 - Japan: Chris Marker, Sans Soleil, and Japan, Four Western literary expats in postwar Japan, Isle of Dreams by Keizo Hino and The Paradise Bird Tattoo by Choukitsu Kurumatani, Take Ivy by Teruyoshi Hayashida, et al.

-- Korea: Three novels by Kim Young-ha, the films of Hong Sangsoo, An Urbanist’s Tour of South Korea (Seoul, Songdo, Changwon, Busan)
+- Korea: Three novels by Kim Young-ha, the films of Hong Sangsoo, An Urbanist’s Tour of South Korea (Seoul, Songdo, Changwon, Busan), the Korea in California and the California in Korea

 - Canada: Four books about Vancouver, Toronto’s multiculturalism